pGrr/pgrr-wp-starter/README.md

 # pgrr-wp-starter

-## A starter wordpress theme built with [underscores](https://underscores.me/), [bootstrap4](https://getbootstrap.com/) and [gulp.js](https://gulpjs.com/), providing basic w3c-validated, accessible and bootstrap-styled templates as a starting point for theme development.
+## A starter wordpress theme built with [underscores](https://underscores.me/), [bootstrap4](https://getbootstrap.com/), [fontawesome](https://fontawesome.com/) and [gulp.js](https://gulpjs.com/), which provides w3c-validated, accessible and bootstrap-styled code as a starting point for theme development.

 This theme can be used either as a starter theme to be modified directly or a parent theme to be customized by a child theme, and provides:

 * Underscores boilerplate code and file structure
 * Bootstrap integration
+* Fontawesome integration
 * Basic template styling, using mostly bootstrap classes and very little additional css and js (mainly to provide a fallback styling in case the child theme hasn't defined some templates)
 * A build workflow that simplyfies development and allows to easily customize the look and feel of the website by overriding the default bootstrap's variables
 * Valid and accessible code, validated with [https://validator.w3.org/](https://validator.w3.org/) and [https://achecker.ca/](https://achecker.ca/) (WCAG 2.0 (Level AA))